 Grab a few recipe books or do a google search & start planning out your meals for the week.
 If you come across a recipe that requires a specific ingredient find out if you can substitute with what you already have.
 You don’t have to stick to a recipe 100%, you can get creative and use up anything that needs eating.
 Don’t forget to freeze any leftovers or save them for tomorrows lunch.

 When you know what you already have in you know what you need to buy.
 Check out MySupermarket before shopping if you want to compare prices, although I just tend to utilise the supermarkets price match service.

 Meal Planning is such a simple thing to do and can save so much money just by utilising what you have in already.
+If you’re a student wanting to save money, planning out your meals like this is a great way to reduce food costs.
 Our food waste has decreased this year and our spending has dramatically reduced so it’s win win in my opinion.